 - Use olive oil instead of shortening.

-Making these swaps helps keep your intake balanced.
-It reduces risks tied to poor fat choices.
+Making these swaps helps balance your intake and reduces the risks of poor fat choices.
 Small changes can make a big difference in long-term heart health.

 Short-Term High-Fat Diets: Overview

 Short-term high-fat diets, like keto or Atkins plans, are often seen as quick fixes.
 But what happens when you follow these trends for even a few weeks?
-Research shows short-term diet effects can change your body’s chemistry faster than you might expect.
+Research shows short-term diet effects can change your body’s chemistry faster than expected.

 Common High-Fat Diet Trends

-- Keto diets emphasizing butter, oils, and fatty meats
+- Keto diets emphasize butter, oils, and fatty meats

-- Paleo plans focusing on animal fats and nuts
+- Paleo plans focus on animal fats and nuts

 - Bulletproof-style coffee with added butter or MCT oil